 Under the Gilead Agreement, Gilead has the option to license drug candidates directed to up to five targets resulting from the collaboration and is responsible for the clinical development and commercialization of drug candidates resulting from the collaboration.
-The Company retains the option to codevelop and co-promote, under a profit share structure, up to two drug candidates in the United States, provided that the Company may only exercise such option once per licensed product and Gilead retains the right to veto the Company's option selection for any one drug candidate of its choice.
-The collaboration excludes the Company's current internal protein degradation programs for which the Company retains all rights, and also excludes the Company's future internal programs, provided that the Company has distinguished future programs as excluded from the scope of the collaboration.
+The Company retains the option to co-develop and co-promote, under a profit share structure, up to two drug candidates in the United States, provided that the Company may only exercise such option once per licensed product and Gilead retains the right to veto the Company's option selection for any one drug candidate of its choice.
+The collaboration excludes the Company's current internal protein degradation programs for which the Company retains all rights, and also excludes the Company's further internal protein degradation.

 Over time, Gilead may elect to replace the initial drug targets with other drug targets.
 For drug targets that are subject to the collaboration, the Company is obligated to use commercially reasonable efforts to undertake a research program in accordance with a research plan agreed to by the parties and established on a target-by-target basis.
 The Company has primary responsibility under the agreement for performing preclinical research activities (including target validation, drug discovery, identification or synthesis) pursuant to a research plan.
 Each party will bear its own costs in the conduct of research activities.
-Gilead will be responsible for any development, commercialization and manufacturing activities, unless the Company exercises its codevelopment and co-promotion option.
-For those programs that the Company exercises its option to co-develop and co-promote, the Company and Gilead will split U.S. development costs as well as U.S. profits and losses evenly, and the Company will be eligible to receive royalties on net ex-U.S. sales and reduced milestone payments.
+Gilead will be responsible for any development, commercialization and manufacturing activities, unless the Company exercises its co-development and co-promotion option.
+For those programs that the Company exercises is option to co-develop and co-promote, the Company will be eligible to receive royalties on net ex-U.S. sales and reduced milestone payments.

 Upon signing the Gilead Agreement, Gilead paid the Company an upfront payment of \$45.0 million plus \$3.0 million in additional fees.
-Subsequently, the Company received payments of \$11.0 million for research milestones and additional payments.
-As of February 28, 2021, the Company is eligible to receive up to approximately \$2.3 billion in total additional payments, including up to \$690.0 million upon the achievement of specified development milestones, up to \$1.5 billion upon the achievement of specified sales milestones, subject to reduction for any product for which the Company exercises its option to co-develop and co-promote, and up to \$139.8 million in certain additional fees related to target licensing, reservation and selection and research term extensions.
+Subsequently, the Company received payments of \$13.5 million for research milestones and additional payments, including \$2.5 million in the second quarter of 2021.
+As of May 31, 2021, the Company is eligible to receive up to approximately \$2.3 billion in total additional payments, including up to \$688.5 million upon the achievement of specified sales milestones, subject to reduction for any product for which the Company exercises its option to co-develop and co-promote, and up to \$13.8.8 million in certain additional fees related to target licensing, reservation and selection and research term extensions.
 In addition, the Company is eligible to receive tiered royalties from mid-single digit to low tens percentages on annual net sales from any commercial products directed to the optioned collaboration targets, subject to certain reductions and excluding sales in the United States of any products for which the Company exercises its option to co-develop and co-promote, for which the Company and Gilead share profits and losses evenly.